ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 5

-Select the `Slider -> Interactions.LinearJointDrive -> Internal -> JointContainer -> Joint -> Interactions.Interactable -> MeshContainer -> Cube` GameObject from the Unity Hierarchy and change the Transform properties to:
+Select the `Slider -> Interactions.LinearJointDrive -> Internal -> JointContainer -> Joint -> Interactions.Interactable -> MeshContainer -> Cube` GameObject from the Unity Hierarchy window and change the Transform properties to:

 * Scale: `X = 0.1, Y = 0.1, Z = 0.1`